forgepass-xyz/forgepass-sdk/README.md

 ## What This SDK Does

-ForgePass exposes a public REST and GraphQL API — free to use by any Stellar project.
+ForgePass exposes a public REST and GraphQL API, free to use by any Stellar project.
 This SDK wraps that API with a clean TypeScript interface so developers can integrate reputation data in minutes rather than hours.

 If you are building a Stellar project and want to: